Explore the Illawarra, its people, history and environment through our Local Studies collection.

 This collection is located on Level 1 of Wollongong Library.
 It includes a wide variety of materials, including a growing number of online resources.
 Read below for more details.

-We have trained and experienced staff to help you with enquiries in person, by phone on (02) 4227 7415, or by email.
+We have trained and experienced staff to help you with enquiries in-person, via phone on (02) 4227 7415 or by email.

 Illawarra Stories is a collection of interviews that capture the social and cultural history of our local region.

 Visit the Illawarra Stories website to listen to interviews or learn how to add your story to this growing collection.

 Watch the videos below for an overview of getting involved in Illawarra Stories, and transcribing stories with Amplify.

 Our Local Studies books, reports, magazines and newsletters cover a large range of historical and contemporary topics including:

 - Profiles of prominent people

 - History of the built and natural environment

 - History of education and schools

 You can search for items on our catalogue, or talk to our Local Studies team if you need help finding an item.